Skip to content

 In the hardscape: A Dragon Stone with deep grooves and irregular holes is more beautiful than a smooth, perfect stone.
 Our Boon Dragon Stone and Sera Dragon Stone embody this principle – each stone is unique, shaped by nature.

-In the evolution: An aquascape is never 'finished'.
-It changes daily - plants grow, moss spreads, stones are covered with a thin layer that gives them a mature character.
+In evolution: An aquascape is never 'finished'.
+It changes daily – plants grow, moss spreads, stones become covered with a thin layer that gives them a seasoned character.
 This is not a problem to solve; it is Wabi-Sabi in action.

 Dragon Stone with organic moss